nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 This mechanism makes use of the unmodifiable `ObservableList<Flashcard>` in `Model`.
 It filters the given list by searching for for the flashcard that matches the given index.

-### List feature

-#### Implementation

-This mechanism makes use of the unmodifiable `ObservableList<Flashcard>` in `Model`.
-It filters the list based on the parameters passed with the command word `list`.

-Its implementation is similar to that of the *Search* feature, with the difference being in point 4.
 * `ViewCommand` calls `updateFilteredFlashcardList()` with predicate `predicateViewFlashcard`.

 The following sequence diagram shows how the view operation works with parameters.